NIT-Administrative-Systems/northwestern-laravel-ui/docs/usage.md

 The topmost purple bar contains an environment indicator for non-production environments.
 Developers often have many tabs open, so the big obvious hint about where they are comes in handy.

 If you set `APP_ENV=production`, it will not be shown.

+## Livewire
+If the package detects [Livewire](https://laravel-livewire.com) is installed, the scripts/styles will be injected into the layout.

+This setup is automatic and does not require anything to be done beyond installing the package.